<img height="1" width="1" src="https://www.facebook.com/tr?id=351964989925933&amp;ev=PageView &amp;noscript=1">

 Biomass-Based Diesel

-Biodiesel production totaled 96 million gallons, down 5% from May 2024.
-Production backed off after rising for three consecutive months.
-Year-to-date production was down 34% at 431 million gallons.
+Biodiesel production totaled 97 million gallons, up 1.3% from the previous month.
+Year-to-date production was down 33% at 790 million gallons.
 Total biomass-based diesel production has been heavily challenged since the expiration of biofuel tax credits at the end of December.
+Renewable diesel production has bounced back more rapidly than biodiesel due to facilities being able to adapt better.

-Renewable jet fuel production jumped 23% higher to a record 16 million gallons in May.
-Year-to-date production is up 351% from last year.
+Renewable jet fuel production rose 9.6% in June to 18 million gallons.
+Year-to-date production is up 385% from last year at 64 million gallons.
 The drop-in alternative to petroleum-based jet fuel has seen substantial growth since the renewable diesel boom, primarily in 2024.

 While biomass diesel production took a sizable hit in the first quarter of 2025, renewable jet fuel experienced sizable growth and more than doubled from the previous quarter as new production facilities came online.